dribdat/dribdat/README.md

 This project is open source under the [MIT License](LICENSE).

+The [Contributor Covenant Code of Conduct](code_of_conduct.md) applies to interactions with the maintainers and support community of the project.

-Due to the use of the [boto3](https://github.com/boto/boto3/) library for S3 support, there is a dependency on OpenSSL via awscrt.
+Due to the use of the [boto3](https://github.com/boto/boto3/) library for optional S3 upload support, there is a dependency on OpenSSL via awscrt.
 If you use these features, please note that the product includes cryptographic software written by Eric Young (eay@cryptsoft.com) and Tim Hudson (tjh@cryptsoft.com).